dataiku/dss-plugin-servicenow/README.md

 ## Read a ServiceNow table

-In the flow, click on +Dataset > Plugins/ServiceNow > ServiceNow table to dataset.
+In the flow, click on *+Dataset > Plugins/ServiceNow > ServiceNow* table to dataset.
 Select the appropriate authentication type and preset and the table to retrieve.
 Press `Test & get schema` and `Create`

 ## Create a incident ticket on faulty scenario

 In the scenario building the target dataset, add a final step with *Add step > ServiceNow / Send a ServiceNow incident*.
 Select the appropriate authentication type and preset, and fill in the standard message template to be sent to the ServiceNow operator.
 This template can contain variables such as ${projectKey}.
+Finally, in the *Run this step selector*, pick the *If some prior step failed* option.

 ## Check incident resolution from within DSS